-Over the past five years, sriracha, a Thai hot sauce which most of us had never heard of previously, has emerged as the hot sauce of choice.
+Over the past five years, sriracha, a Thai hot sauce that most of us had never heard of previously, has emerged as the hot sauce of choice.
 It’s more flavorful than many of the big-brand American hot pepper sauces that had long been the norm.

 As a result, it is even more complex in flavor than sriracha.
 Some chefs call it “an umami bomb,” combining spicy, salty, sweet and earthy notes.

 Gochujang is a staple Korean condiment also known in English as Korean hot pepper paste.
 Sweet heat with the consistency of hoisin sauce, it’s used in a wide range of Korean dishes, from bibimbap to dukbokki (stir-fried rice cakes) to tteokbokki to something more familiar: fried chicken.
-And of course, it can be used in American recipes instead of barbecue sauce, ketchup and other condiments.
+And of course, it can be used in American recipes instead of barbecue sauce, ketchup, and other condiments.

-It deepen the flavors (and color!) of everything from broth to noodle dishes and vegetables.
+Gochujang deepens the flavors (and color!) of everything from broth to noodle dishes and vegetables.
 Incorporate it into a recipe, or serve it as a table condiment so people can add their own.